Please Wait a Moment

 Composition

-A maximum of five members including the Immediate Past President, who shall serve as the Chair, and four other members, who must have served previously as either a Past RLI National President or a past Chair of a committee at the RLI national level
+A maximum of seven members including the Immediate Past President, who shall serve as the Chair, and six other members, who must have served previously as either a Past RLI National President or a past Chair of a committee at the RLI national level.

 Purpose